sarthaksharma13/DeepVO/README.md

 DeepVO: Towards end-to-end visual odometry with deep Recurrent Convolutional Neural Networks

+This is an implementation of the ICRA 2017 work in PyTorch.

 ### Prerequisites

 blas 1.1, cuda 9.1, cudatoolkit 9.0, cython 0.28.3, hdf5 1.10.2,